KadUsh2001/Streamlit-Docker-project/README.md

 # British Premier League Streamlit Docker Project

 Hello and welcome to my British Premier League project.
-In order to use this project please clone this repo and within the folder where cloning was done please put the following [csv file](https://www.kaggle.com/datasets/quadeer15sh/premier-league-standings-11-seasons-20102021?resource=download)
+In order to use this project please clone this repo and within the folder where cloning was done please put the following [CSV file](https://www.kaggle.com/datasets/quadeer15sh/premier-league-standings-11-seasons-20102021?resource=download).

+:warning: Please rename the csv file to premier_league.csv

 ## Installing requirements